Xinyuan-LilyGO/T-Display-S3-AMOLED/README.md

 # News

-**This warehouse only supports the non-touch version of T-Display-S3-AMOLED.
-The touch version is not supported.
-Please go [LilyGo-AMOLED-Series](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series) for the touch version.**
+**This repository only supports the non-touch version of T-Display-S3-AMOLED.
+Touch version is not supported.
+For the touch version, please go to [LilyGo-AMOLED-Series](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series)**

+**This repository was created by @mmMicky earlier, [LilyGo-AMOLED-Series](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series) also supports the non-touch version.
+For the non-touch version, it can be used in two Choose between warehouses**